agungjies1105/centralize-logs-on-googlecloud/README.md

+#Overview of Audit Log Management on Google Cloud
 Centralizing audit logs in Google Cloud is a crucial practice for security monitoring, compliance, and operational insights.
 By consolidating logs from various projects and services into a single, manageable location, organizations can enhance their security posture and simplify analysis.
 This guide outlines the key concepts and steps to effectively centralize your audit logs on Google Cloud.